-Summary of Positive Aspects of 2013 - 2014's plan
+Summary of Positive Aspects of 2014 - 2015's plan

-The professional development activities, which were completed during the 2013-2014 school year, were designed to support the implementation of the New Jersey Core Curriculum Content Standards and the Common Core State Standards.
-Due to the strong correlation between the staff development initiatives and student learning, many of our students have demonstrated growth in both mathematics and literacy as measured by the New Jersey Assessment of Skills and Knowledge (NJ ASK) NJ ASK 3, NJ ASK 4, NJ ASK 5, and NJ ASK 6 state assessments.
+The professional development activities, which were completed during the 2014-2015 school year, were designed to support the implementation of the New Jersey Core Curriculum Content Standards and the Common Core State Standards.
+Due to the strong correlation between the staff development initiatives and student learning, many of our students have demonstrated growth in both mathematics and literacy as measured by the New Jersey Assessment of Skills and Knowledge (NJ ASK) NJ ASK 3, NJ ASK 4, NJ ASK 5, and NJ ASK 6 state assessments; PARCC results were not available at time of completion.